Wykks/Untamed-Now-Playing-Next/README.md

 --------------------------------------
 At the moment, now playing data is only saved when the song intially plays and is only updated when the next song starts playing.
 Thus if you stop playing music, the output file will still contain the last song played.

-Chrome limits what directories can be saved to, if you run into problems, try saving to a subdirectory of your profile (C:\Users\USERNAME\* or C:\Documents and Settings\USERNAME\*).
+Firefox may limits what directories can be saved to, if you run into problems, try saving to a subdirectory of your profile (C:\Users\USERNAME\* or C:\Documents and Settings\USERNAME\*).

 Known Issues
 --------------------------------------
-Chrome under **Windows 8 in Metro mode** doesn't support NPAPI plugins, see [here](http://blog.chromium.org/2012/07/npapi-plug-ins-in-windows-8-metro-mode.html).
-There is also currently a bug in Chrome which causes NPAPI plugins to not work under **Windows 8 in Desktop mode**.
-A temporary work around is to run Chrome in Windows 7 compatability mode.
-This bug has already been reported to the Chrome team and has been confirmed.
+Nightbot support and Stream check feature disabled (not ported to Firefox yet), ask me if you need them !

 Licence
 --------------------------------------